navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 # ugrep: an interactive grep for the terminal

-The ugrep tool is a faster, user-friendly and compatible grep replacement written in C++11.
-Let's check how to install ugrep and how to use the interactive query mode, fuzzy search, and other options.
+ugrep is a faster, user-friendly and compatible grep replacement tool written in C++11.
+Let's see how to install it and how to use the interactive query mode, fuzzy search, and other options.

 ## Installation